Eligible staff may request:

 - supporting dependants around an emergency which has continued beyond the 3 days covered by Emergency Time Off to Care for Dependents Leave

-5.9 Carers Leave is offered in addition to Emergency Time Off to Care for Dependents leave and is available on a per leave year basis, pro-rated for part-time staff.
+5.9 Carers Leave is offered in addition to Emergency Time Off to Care for Dependents leave and is available on a rolling one year basis, pro-rated for part-time staff.